Journal of Biomedical Informatics

 JBI seeks to publish papers that make a conceptual contribution to the field, typically by describing an innovation in methodology or technique or by discussing substantive generalizable lessons that have been learned in the context of an interesting informatics project.
 When a contribution has a theoretical basis, that theory is an appropriate emphasis for the exposition as well.
 In the figure below we illustrate our view of the relationship between the scientific base in the field and the areas of application that characterize work in biomedical informatics.
 In our experience, many research projects that start as applications efforts result in methodologic innovation that, properly described, contributes to the scientific base of our discipline.
 Thus we are not discouraging submissions that discuss interesting applications but, rather, encouraging a perspective on how best to write about and share generalizable methodologic insights that derive from the applied work and from which others can benefit.
 We believe that such papers form the core of biomedical informatics as a science.

 A second reason for returning papers without review occurs when a paper does not deal with the core informatics notions of information and knowledge management.
-Most commonly this occurs when a paper presents an approach to biomedical signal or image processing, especially when the emphasis is on numerical methods rather than information processing and management or knowledge-based approaches.
+Most commonly this occurs when a paper presents a new medical device or an approach to biomedical signal or image processing, especially when the emphasis is on numerical methods rather than information processing and management or knowledge-based approaches.
 We generally refer such papers to biomedical engineering journals or to clinical journals in the domain of application (e.g., a cardiology journal for new approaches to electrocardiogram analysis, or an imaging journal for a new mathematical approach to segmentation or other aspects of image analysis).If you are considering your bioinformatics article for submission to JBI, please be aware of this methodological focus.
-In addition, please note that JBI now publishes bioinformatics papers only if they deal with issues in translational (human) science.
+Biologic discoveries based on the use of routine informatics techniques may be important biologic contributions but are not suitable for JBI.
+In addition, please note that JBI publishes bioinformatics papers only if they deal with issues in translational (human) science.
 See the Translational Bioinformatics editorial that deals with this topic before submitting your paper.

 Biomedical informatics is a burgeoning field, with important applications and implications throughout the biomedical and clinical worlds.
 We are eager to have the research community consistently identify JBI as the journal that best defines the scientific base for the field.
 We accordingly invite both your contributions and your readership.Edward H. Shortliffe